uclaacm/react-native-course/02-intro-html-css/README.md

     * then, we have the value, in this case, `red`
     * finally, we have the semicolon, `;`

-This takes a lot of time to get used to, so don't overstress about it!
+This takes a lot of time to get used to, so don't over-stress about it!
 The best way to get better with this is with practice.

 Let's add on to our example: